gokulgk-9402/MusicLights/README.md

 #### October 5, 2022
 Got the USB mic for Raspberry Pi, so now I don't need to use socket programming to send decibel values to pi, instead record decibel values using that itself and control the lights.
 Also now I can use [pm2](https://pm2.keymetrics.io/) to make my code run indefinitely and run it automatically on startup of the pi.
 The codes inside the folder `mic-to-pi` are for that direct use of mic with pi.

+#### October 8, 2022
+Added a 8x8 LED matrix display to display key changes and a welcome message.
+Started working on mobile app with kivy for this but it kept crashing when I tried to run in android.
+Then tried a simpler application which required me to send a "command version" of the changes in status, brightness, sensitivity of the lights.

+#### October 12, 2022
+After many attempts at making the app, finally it worked out.
+I tred using adb to check the application logs, but yeah it was like looking for needle in a haystack and gave up.
+I added widgets to the application one by one and made minor changes each version to version.
+In the version `2.6` everything was almsot accourding to my plan with a few bugs and an image at the first screen missing.
+So, I went ahead and made version 2.7 with these changes.

+For now this project is over.
+Ofcourse there are improvements that are possible like improving application UI, better implementation of sensitivity, brightness, etc. But for now the basic function of the project is complete.